How is breast cancer in men diagnosed?

 Tests of gene patterns

-Although many doctors use these tests (along with other information) to help make decisions about offering chemotherapy, others are waiting for more research to prove they are really helpful.
-Large clinical trials of these tests are now under way.
-These tests have been studied mainly in breast cancers in women, and it's not yet clear how helpful they are in breast cancers in men.
+Although many doctors use these tests (along with other information) to help make decisions about offering chemotherapy to women with breast cancer, the usefulness of these tests hasn’t really been studied in men.
 Still, men may want to ask their doctors if these tests might be appropriate.

 Imaging tests to look for breast cancer spread